Polibeerex/Interactive-Quiz/README.md

 ### Progress Bar

 The project includes a progress bar that updates as the user progresses through the questions.
 This demonstrates the ability to create dynamic UI elements.

+### Dark Theme

+The project supports a dark theme, providing an alternative color scheme for the quiz application.
+This enhances the user experience by allowing users to choose their preferred visual style.